LibraryOfCongress/ndnp-open-ocr/scripts/README.md

 python cli.py reprocess_and_download --output-dir ./output_notvalidated_batch --local-batch ./notvalidated_local --batch notvalidated
 ```

-This command will trigger a reprocessing job for 'batch1', monitor the job progress, and once completed, it will download the results to './output' directory, overwriting existing files if necessary.
+This command will trigger a reprocessing job for 'notvalidated', monitor the job progress, and once completed, the local batch will be copied into ./output_notvalidated_batch, then it will download the results to './output_notvalidated_batch' directory, overwriting the old ALTO and PDF files.